ciberado/git-workshop/150-ammending-commits.md

 cd alice/book
 ```

-* Alice just realizes they forgot to name the different chapters.
+* Alice just realizes they forgot to write the name of the different chapters.
 It is going
-to take some work to solve it, so she creates a new branch
+to take some work to correct it, so she creates a new branch (the project is starting to
+get some complexity, so she agrees with Bob to use `feat` as the prefix for *feature* oriented
+branches)

 ```bash
 git checkout -b feat_headings